 What to Do After UK Visa Refusal

 Receiving a visa refusal is disappointing, but it is not necessarily the end of your UK plans.
 Your options depend on the visa category, whether you applied from inside or outside the UK, and the specific refusal grounds cited.
+For detailed guidance on reapplication strategy and timing, see our reapplication chances after refusal guide.

 Available Remedies by Visa Type